webiny/Framework/src/Webiny/Component/Bootstrap/README.md

 - written in CamelCase
 - must match the action name of the controller
 - should not contain `Action` at the end
-- example `Homepage/DoSomething.tpl` matched the `doSomethingAction` method on the `Homepage` controller.
+- example `Homepage/DoSomething.tpl` matches the `doSomethingAction` method on the `Homepage` controller.

-By default, the Bootstrap component uses the `TemplateEngine` component, which uses `Smarty` template engine.
+By default, the Bootstrap component uses the [TemplateEngine](../TemplateEngine/) component, which uses `Smarty` template engine.

 ## Environments and Configuration Files